alavuvi/monkey-pygame/readme.md

 HAVE FUN PLAYING!

+## To-Do
 In to do list for future are graphics (Ball should look like monkey and butterfly, hmmm butterfly.)

+## Release
+Release is built with GitHub Actions and runs on Windows machines.
+There is no Mac or Linux version yet.